Text messages aren't delivering? Here are 10 ways to solve the case of your undelivered SMS campaigns.

 If you’re sending too many text messages, your messages could be caught in the spam filter.
 Depending on the phone you’re using, there are compliance guidelines as to how many messages a user can send.

-While there’s no hard-and-fast rule for how many messages you can send to each contact, you can consider what would be a reasonable amount of messages for your industry or business type.
+While there’s no hard-and-fast rule for how many messages you can send to each contact, you can estimate what would be a reasonable amount of messages for your industry or business type.

 For instance, someone using texts to message their employees about available shifts or schedule changes may send dozens of messages a week to each contact, while a retail store may only send a promotional message once a week.